raydac/mvn-jlink/README.md

 Functionality of the plugin is very easy, it just provides way to execute tools placed in JDK/bin folder like jdeps and jlink, but sometime it is needed to make image of a specific JDK, for such cases my plugin has internal mechanism which automatically downloads needed variant of OpenJDK from a provider, unpack it and the JDK can be used to build JDK image.

 At present the plug-in supports listed OpenJDK providers:
-* LOCAL - locally provided JDK will be used for operations
+* __LOCAL__ - locally provided JDK will be used for operations
 * __[ADOPT](https://adoptopenjdk.net/)__ - Prebuilt distributives of OpenJDK for many platform, there are `hotspot` and `openj9`.
 * __[LIBERICA](https://www.bell-sw.com/java.html)__ - Prebuilt distributives of OpenJDK for many platform including embedded ones, __distributives include JavaFX module__
 * __[SAPMACHINE](https://github.com/SAP/SapMachine)__ - Prebuilt distributives of OpenJDK provided by SAP.
+Each provider has its own set of properties to find needed JDK version, check documentation.
+If it is impossible to find needed JDK then list of all found distributives will be printed and plugin execution will be failed.

 # Goals and parameters
 The plug-in provides four goals: